disulfidebond/VCF_Parsing_Analysis/README.md

 * **Header line**
 * **Data that is formatted using the syntax described in the Description of Stuff**

-There is no limit to the number of these lines, and in the Cyno.box13.indels.hg38.vcf.gz gzipped VCF file, there are 506 lines of meta-information, and one header line.
-For example, in the vcf file Cyno.box13.snps.hg38.vcf.gz, this means that the first 507 lines of the document will contain information on how to read the rest of the document.
-VCF files are technically human readable, but realistically, you should write or [use a program](https://software.broadinstitute.org/software/igv/download) to read them for you.

-If you want to remove the metadata and header lines, you could do:

-        # bash
-        DOCLEN=$(gzcat Cyno.box13.snps.hg38.geneListFiltered.vcf.gz | wc -l )
-        # find position where metadata and header end
-        gzcat Cyno.box13.snps.hg38.geneListFiltered.vcf.gz | grep -n 'chr1'
-        # TRIMSTART=((DOCLEN-HEADERSTOP))
-        # in this case, TRIMSTART == line 895, where you will set the tail command:
-        gzcat Cyno.box13.snps.hg38.geneListFiltered.vcf.gz | tail -n 895 | less

-For filtering based on specific criteria, [you can also use GATK Tools](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/), [as well as picard](https://broadinstitute.github.io/picard/javadoc/picard/index.html?picard/vcf/filter/FilterVcf.html).

-### Methods I
 For something more concrete, consider the following segment from a VCF file.

 **Metadata Lines**, More on this in a moment.